chicco4/to-do-list/README.md

 - [ ] use good material design
 - [ ] good OOP?
 - [ ] good SOLID?
-- [ ] should use esLint or Standard and inastall prettier
+- [ ] should use esLint or Standard and prettier

 from:
 https://www.theodinproject.com/lessons/node-path-javascript-todo-list